nocomplexity/SecurityArchitecture/03-about.rst

 Contributors
 --------------

+This guide is the result of the collaboration of people around the world, and your contributions are welcome!

-The current version is created with input of:
+The Open Reference Architecture for Security and Privacy is created with input of:

 - Alexandre Dulaunoy
 - Jens